API Reference¶

 ¶

-Determine the parent class information of the entity based on its code
+Determine the parent class information of the entity based on its code.
+It returns

 code